Technical Skills: Essential Knowledge for Market Analysis and Trading

 Key Patterns to Recognize

-- Chart Patterns: Familiarize yourself with common patterns such as head and shoulders, triangles, and flags, which can signal potential reversals or continuations.
+- Chart Patterns: Common formations such as head and shoulders, triangles, and flags that signal potential price movements.

 Mastering these aspects of chart reading will enhance your ability to make informed trading decisions.